Boreas618/Notes/artificial-intelligence/introduction.md

 **Environment type:**

+* Fully vs Partially observable

 - Deterministic vs. Stochastic

   The outcome of an action is completely determined by the state of the environment and the action taken by an agent.

 - Episodic vs. Sequential

+  Episodic environment can be divided into episodes which have no influence on each other

-  Short-term actions do not have long-term consequences.
+  Short-term actions do not have long-term consequences

 - Static vs. Dynamic